 - Other business-specific coursework

-The Port of Harlingen is located 25 miles inland of the Gulf Intracoastal Waterway, which stretches from the Mexican border (Brownsville) along the entire coast of the Gulf of Mexico, and northward along most of the U.S. Eastern Seaboard.
-The Port of Harlingen has access to several major markets via this International Waterway, which provides over 1,300 miles of protected waterway and connects to several navigable rivers through which shipping traffic travels to inland ports.
+The Port of Harlingen is located 25 miles inland of the Gulf Intracoastal Waterway, which stretches from the Mexico border (Brownsville) along the entire coast of the Gulf of Mexico, and northward along most of the U.S. Eastern Seaboard.
+We have access to several major markets via this International Waterway, providing more than 1,300 miles of protected waterway and connections to several navigable rivers through which shipping traffic travels to inland ports.

-The Port’s strategic location offers a comprehensive transportation network with easy access to rail, air, and international highways and ports of entry:
+The Port’s strategic location offers a comprehensive transportation network with international ports of entry:

 - Interstate: US 77 / I-69 & US 83 / 1-2